Photos by Meg Minard, Stadium Journey

 Seals Lax

-The San Diego Seals are one of the newer members in the National Lacrosse League (NLL) beginning play in the 2018-2019 season.
-They have been successful, making it to the West Division semi-finals their first season.
-So far in this early part of the 2021-2022 season, they are continuing their winning ways.
+The San Diego Seals are members of the National Lacrosse League (NLL), beginning play in the 2018-2019 season.
+They have been successful, enjoying winning seasons since their inception.

-The Seals play their home games at Pechanga Arena in the Midway District of San Diego, CA. Pechanga Arena hosts three other sports teams: San Diego Gulls (AHL hockey), San Diego Sockers (MASL indoor soccer), and San Diego Strike Force (AFL indoor football).
-It is also home to a variety of other entertainment such as concerts, Disney on Ice, boxing events, Harlem Globetrotters, and more.
+The Seals play their home games at Pechanga Arena in the Midway District of San Diego, CA. Pechanga Arena also hosts the San Diego Gulls (AHL hockey).
+It is also home to a variety of other entertainment such as concerts, Disney on Ice, Harlem Globetrotters, and more.
 A busy and popular Kobey’s Swap Meet is held every weekend in the parking lot of the arena.

-Built in 1966, the arena is set up to be functional; not the whiz-bang marvels built these days for sports facilities.
+Built in 1966, the arena is set up to be functional, not like the whiz-bang marvels built these days for sports facilities.
 It serves the Seals well from a fan perspective.

-The arena has a surprisingly vast number and variety of concessions, but only a few are open for Seals games.
-It is disappointing, though understandable, as the lacrosse team does not draw as many fans as the hockey team or concerts.
-Be sure to walk the entire concourse to find the open concession stands and carts.
+The arena has a decent number of concessions; many serve only adult beverages.
+Some are closed as the lacrosse team does not draw as many fans as the hockey team or concerts.
+Be sure to walk the entire concourse to find the open concession stands and carts that match your taste buds.

-One thing missing at the arena is tables to eat any purchased food.
-Instead, fans bring their refreshments to their seats.
+The arena is missing one thing - tables to eat any purchased food.
+Instead, fans have to bring their refreshments to their seats.

 Atmosphere 4